swethagumpena/Writings/dumb-componentsV1.md

-# DUMB COMPONENTS
+# Build React Components - Smart or Dumb

 ## Introduction
-When you’re working with React.js or React Native, you’ll notice the power and versatality that comes with components.
+When you’re working with React.js, you’ll notice the power and versatality that comes with components.
 Components are the building blocks of a React application.
 Individual components are created and then nested together to build up an app.
 These components save us time by decomposing the user interface into reusable code, and this, makes our code easier to read and understand.

 Components are broadly classified into two categories:
 1. Smart Components
 2. Dumb Components

-## What makes components smart or dumb?
+## What makes components Smart or Dumb?
 Smart component are app-level components that perform functions and handle data, while dumb components are primarily concerned with the user interface.
 Let's dive deep into what this actually means.

 ### Dumb Components